Geography Facts That Will Blow Your Mind

 Despite its name, Mount Augustus is not a mountain, but one very large rock.
 Located in the Australian Outback, the rock stands more than 2,300 feet tall and can be seen from nearly 100 miles.

-The rock is twice the size of Ayers Rock, which is the Outback's more famous granite rock.
-It's also 1,650 million years old!
+The rock is almost twice the size of Ayers Rock, which is the Outback's more famous granite rock.
+It's also 1,650 million years old.

-The Oldest Continuously Inhabited City in the World Is Damascus
+Damascus is the Oldest Continuously Inhabited City in the World

 You may have thought Jerusalem or Athens was the oldest city in the world, but that honor goes to Damascus, Syria.
 Continuously inhabited since at least 11,000 years ago, it was named the Arab Capital of Culture in 2008.